MilbeMite (Canada)This page contains information on MilbeMite for veterinary use.

 Safety & Efficacy

 Safety: Multiple studies were conducted to evaluate the safety of a 0.1% milbemycin oxime solution for the treatment of ear mite infestations (Otodectes cynotis) in adult dogs and cats.
-In each study, repeated topical doses at 1, 3 or 5x the recommended dose did not produce adverse effects.
-This includes the product when used in microfilaria (Dirofilaria immitis) positive dogs.
+In each study, repeated topical doses at 1, 3 or 5x the recommended dose did not produce adverse effects, including when the product was used in microfilaria (Dirofilaria immitis) positive dogs.
 In addition, no measurable levels of the milbemycin were detected in whole blood of the dogs and cats dosed at 5x.
-Oral dosing on a daily basis of 3x the recommended oral dose of milbemycin oxime has been proven safe in over 75 different breeds of dogs including collies, pregnant females, breeding males and females, and puppies over two weeks of age.
+Oral daily dosing of 3x the recommended oral dose of milbemycin oxime has been proven safe in over 75 different breeds of dogs including collies, pregnant females, breeding males and females, and puppies over two weeks of age.

 Efficacy: The clinical efficacy of milbemycin oxime 0.1% was evaluated in a placebo-controlled dose confirmation study of client-owned cats and dogs.
 Ears were examined for clinical signs of mite infestation (i.e. evidence of excessive ear exudate, head shaking, pruritus, erythema, and/or alopecia).
 Otodectes cynotis infestation was diagnosed by direct microscopic visualization of ear swab debris.
 Test or placebo treatment was administered to both ears of the animal following the pre-treatment examination.
 Animals’ ears were examined by ear swab microscopy at 7-10 days and at 28-35 days post-treatment.